Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Homebrew/Classes/Sirens/Affinities/Death/Entropic-Blast.md

 >[!abstract]- Action SubSkill Inline Metadata
 > actionclass:: Siren
 > actiontype:: Attack
-> description:: The Siren of Death unleashes a wave of *radiation* energy at a target within 5 squares, dealing `dice: 1d10+1` (1d10 + ACC) damage and potentially killing them instantly if they have less than 50% health remaining. **Generates 1 Mayhem point.**
+> description:: The Siren of Death unleashes a wave of *radiation* energy at a target within 5 squares, dealing `dice: 1d10+1` (1d10 + ACC) damage and potentially killing them instantly if they have less than 50% health remaining.
 > lifeenergy:: *10 Life Energy*
+> mayhem:: **1 Point**.
 > sirenaffinity:: Death
 > sourceurl:: Sigrunixia / LittleMaelstrom